fatibaba/DEMO-INTER-AutomatedTool/README.md

 - Choose to load your ontology either via a URL or a local file path.
 - Provide the path to the CSV file containing your target classes and the base IRI.
-- The tool will extract class definitions, perform the matching, and display the results in an interactive table.
+- The tool will extract class definitions, perform the matching, and display the results in a table.
 - A download link for a CSV file with the results will be provided at the end.